LLNL/lbann/docs/building_lbann.rst

                 ...

 2. Build LBANN locally from source and build Hydrogen and Aluminum using the superbuild.
+See :ref:`the LBANN superbuild instructions
-See :ref:`here <building-with-the-superbuild>` for a list and descriptions of all CMake flags known to LBANN's "Superbuild" build system.
-A representative CMake command line that expects :bash:`LBANN_HOME`, :bash:`LBANN_BUILD_DIR`, :bash:`LBANN_INSTALL_DIR` environment variables might be:
+    <building-with-the-superbuild>` for a list and descriptions of all
+    CMake flags known to LBANN's "Superbuild" build system.
+A representative CMake command line that expects :bash:`LBANN_HOME`, :bash:`LBANN_BUILD_DIR`, :bash:`LBANN_INSTALL_DIR` environment
+    variables might be:

     .. code-block:: console